 Thin chips of precious crystal opal glued onto black backing, can be used in doublets, triplets or on watch faces.

 Small thin pieces of precious crystal opal glued directly into channels in jewellery.
-Inlaid Opals are solid Opals which have been inserted into a piece of jewellery so that the metal surface is level with the surface of the Opal.
-Inlaid Opal can be any type of Opal, but we usually prefer Black, Crystal or Boulder Opal inlay.
+Inlay Opals are solid Opals which have been inserted into a piece of jewellery so that the metal surface is level with the surface of the Opal.
+Inlay Opal can be any type of Opal, but we usually prefer Black, Crystal or Boulder Opal inlay.